Charismatron/docs/docs/reference/pipeline-yaml-reference.md

           commands_file: file_with_epilogue_on_fail_commands.sh
 ```

-Where the content of the files is a list of commands, like in the following
+Where the content of the files is a list of commands, as in the following
 example:

 ``` bash